Book of Mormon Compare

 1And now behold, it came to pass in the commencement of the fortieth year of the reign of the judges over the people of Nephi, there began to be a serious difficulty among the people of the Nephites.

-2for behold Paho ron had died & gone the way of all the earth therefore there began to be a serious contention concerning who should have the Judgment seat among the brethren which were the Sons of Pahoron
+for behold Pahoron had died & gone the way of all the earth therefore there began to be a serious contention concerning who should have the Judgment seat among the brethren which were the Sons of Pahoron

 2For behold, Pahoran had died, and gone the way of all the earth; therefore there began to be a serious contention concerning who should have the judgment- seat among the brethren, who were the sons of Pahoran.

-3now these are their names which did contend for the Judg mentseat whicd did also cause the people to contend Pahoron Paanchi & Pacumeni
+now these are their names which did contend for the Judgmentseat Pahoron Pa cause whicd did also cause the people to contend Pahoron Paanchi & Pacumeni

 3Now these are their names who did contend for the judgment- seat, who did also cause the people to contend: Pahoran, Paanchi, and Pacumeni.